zgods1/file_cleaner/README.md

 <p>
 </p>

-> This is a simple script that will tidy up any files in to foolders tha we can organise things in to
+> This is a simple python script that will tidy up any files in to foolders tha we can organise things in to folders based on the file extension

 ## Author